 (5) “Brownfield Site Rehabilitation Agreement” (BSRA) means an agreement entered into between the person responsible for brownfield site rehabilitation and the Department.
 The BSRA shall at a minimum establish the time frames, schedules, and milestones for completion of site rehabilitation tasks and submission of technical reports, and other commitments or provisions pursuant to Section 376.80(5), F.S., and this chapter.

 (6) “BSRA” means Brownfield Site Rehabilitation Agreement.
-Contamination

 (7) “CAD” means cleanup agreement document.